devops-csmake/csmake2/Tutorials/Tutorial1.md

 #### Understanding the csmakefile

-The csmakefile is basically a modified "INI" style file.
+The csmakefile is a Python "INI" style file.
 Just like with an INI file, a csmakefile has sections and key-value pairs for each section.

 The csmakefile has a slightly more specific format than a regular "INI" file.
 For example, each section definition is of the form:
 ```
 [<section type>@<id>]
 ```

-The \<section type\> is implemented by a specific kind of python module that has been defined in a CsmakeModules directory (later tutorials will explore how CsmakeModules directories work).
-The \<id\> is simply just a handle to allow you to distinguish between sections of identical type and for ease of reference.
+The *\<section type\>* is implemented by a specific kind of python module that has been defined in a CsmakeModules directory (later tutorials will explore how CsmakeModules directories work).
+The *\<id\>* is simply just a handle to allow you to distinguish between sections of identical type and for ease of reference.

-You may note that csmakefiles are declarative, that is, their purpose (like with SQL, for example) is simply to state what should happen.
-This may feel somewhat cumbersome at times, because you must fully declare what you expect the build to do.
-Everything you see in the specification has been defined as a module, even clear down to the control sections such as "command" that you see above.
+Note that csmakefiles are declarative, that is, their purpose (like with SQL, for example) is simply to state what should happen.
+Everything must fully declare what the build is expected to do.
+There's no hidden behavior or special rules to shoehorn the tool into doing something special.
+Everything in the specification has been defined as a module, including "control structure" sections such as "command" as seen above.

 The key-value pairs provided under a given section are consumed by the section type module implementation.
 These key-value pairs are extremely free-form, which makes it easy to express just about anything that is necessary to express in a csmakefile.
-This, however, can also make csmakefiles feel complex and unwieldy as it appears that the form, structure, and syntax of a csmakefile will flow in almost a natural language feel because each section can define the kind of syntax it can take in (while keeping with the "INI" type key-value basic syntax).
-The values of a csmakefile key-value pair can also be multiline.
-In an INI file a key must start in the first column, not contain spaces, and be followed by an '=' (equals) sign.
+This, however, can also make csmakefiles feel unwieldy as it appears that the form, structure, and syntax of a csmakefile will ebb and flow from bash to python to expressions and syntax unique to individual sections whilst keeping with the "INI" type key-value basic syntax.

+In an INI file, a key must start in the first column, not contain spaces, and be followed by an '=' (equals) sign.
 If any one of these conditions are not met, the line in the csmakefile specification will be part of the previous key.
 For example:
 ```
 [MySectionType@my]
 single_line=This is a value passed in for 'my'